 Each of the subject areas in the School of Life and Medical Science has their own specialist facilities:

-The School of Life and Medical Science has moved into the state-of-the-art science building which opened in September 2016 providing us with world class laboratories for our teaching and research.
-At a cost of £50m the new building provides spacious naturally-lit laboratories and social spaces which create an environment that fosters multi-disciplinary learning and research.
+The School of Life and Medical Science has moved into the state-of-the-art science building providing us with world class laboratories for our teaching and research.
+The new building provides spacious naturally-lit laboratories and social spaces which create an environment that fosters multi-disciplinary learning and research.

 Subject areas that are located here include the Biosciences, Pharmacy, Pharmacology and Pharmaceutical Science, Geography, Environment and Agriculture and Nutrition and Dietetics.

 At the University of Hertfordshire we place great importance on making sure you are prepared for working in your chosen industry.
 As part of this we try to make sure you have the best facilities available to you because of this many of our courses have practical simulation included as core elements.

 In the School of Life and Medical Sciences this is seen mainly within the department of Pharmacy, Pharmacology and Postgraduate Medicine.
 It is also widely used by the School of Health and Social Work by Paramedics, Midwives, Nurses and Radiographers to become a multi-disciplinary learning environment.